Aeroluna/LunaCoopMod/README.md

 ## Han & Horner

+- Increased visual scale of Assault Galleons by 20%.
+- Increased life of Assault Galleons from 500 to 750.
+- Reduced Assault Galleon limit from 5 to 4.
+- Added the ability for Assault Galleons to produce 2 units at once.
+- Increased visual scale of Assault Drones by 20%.
+- Increased life of Assault Drones from 80 to 100.

+Assault Galleons are suppose to be mobile Starports that can turn into aircraft carriers, so lets make them visually match that fantasy.
+Overall increases the production rate of Han's units.

+- Increased Salvage rate from 20% to 40% for Han & Horner and from 10% to 20% for ally.

+Mira's units usually trade horribly, this should help mitigate that.

 - Reworked P1:
   - Removed Mag Mine improvements.
   - Increases the production speed of Mira's units by 50%.